A Graph Theory Primer

 For example, in the graph above:

 Note that in our convention, a path must have at least one arrow.
 Staying in place doesn't count.
-Under this convention, a cycle is a path from any vertex AAA to itself.
+Under this convention, a cycle is a path from any vertex AA to itself.
 Given the name, the following definition should not come as a surprise.

 Definition: A directed acyclic graph (DAG) is a simple directed graph with no cycles.

 The DAGs that will interest us have one more useful property, they are rooted.
-That is, there is a vertex that we call GGG (alluding to the genesis block) with the property that it is reachable from all other vertices.
+That is, there is a vertex that we call GG (alluding to the genesis block) with the property that it is reachable from all other vertices.
 We call this vertex the root of the DAG.

 Note that I assumed above that if the DAG is rooted then it only has one root.
 It is easy to prove that this is indeed the case, and there could not be a rooted DAG with two roots.